agmcjannet/CreativeCoding1HW/Week15/README.md

 I had initially made notes for the exact pixel measurements of the grid, canvas, ect. but the way it processed didn't always follow that math, like the text boxes on the grid.

 I wanted to keep the color palette simple.
-Crosswords are usually printed on newspapers, so I made the background grey to emulate that black and white nature of the printed game.
+Crosswords are usually printed on newspaper, so I made the background grey to emulate that black and white nature of the printed game.
 The text was next and I added a title and credits to the original crossword creator.
 Even simple things like this took quite a bit of time when formatting because even though I made notes of the math